kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 While the Deputy appeared to verify the warrant, Micah again endured a sustained attack from either cloaked individuals whom he could not see or from outside and/or above the vehicle.
 Micah seen and felt numerous lasers.
 The lasers are not for pointing, but killing.
 Micah has experienced them before beginning in the Des Moines airport, where he was hit in the heart by what appeared to be a passing traveler.

 ![IMG_0228](https://github.com/Mission23/Mission23/assets/140252803/bc3e2ba6-6187-433f-9496-3ff58153cdfe)

+After arriving at the DeKalb County Detention Center Micah asked the Deputy if he could use his phone while still seated in the car.
+He sent out a tweet and contacted an acquaintance to let her know that he was arrested and his dog was locked in his apartment.

+According to the Creator, shortly after Micah was inside the detention center, another Sheriffs Department employee notified Jacobsen that Micah was in custody and secure.
+That is when Jacobsen launched the attack.

 ## The Ongoing Massacre